-In 2006, after CADA cleared and remediated East End Gateway Sites 2 and 3, the local developer withdrew his proposal, citing financial and market timing concerns.
-Subsequently, CADA re-advertised the sites and selected the local development team of Ravel Rasmussen Properties in the spring of 2007.
-The project is fully entitled and is poised to proceed, subject to securing financing and pending an improvement in market conditions.
-This project will provide 84 apartments and approximately 13,000 SF of commercial space.
+Sites 2 and 3 - In 2006, after CADA cleared and remediated East End Gateway Sites 2 and 3, the local developer withdrew his proposal, citing financial and market timing concerns.
+CADA readvertised the sites in 2007 and selected the local development team of Ravel Rasmussen Properties, who subsequently partnered with Separovich/Domich Real Estate, to develop these properties.
+The project is fully entitled and, having secured construction financing, is poised to commence construction by late 2011.
+This project will provide 84 market-rate rental units and approximately 13,000 SF of ground floor commercial space.